 WHY WE ARE HERE

-Kem’s story, which will be shown in four parts, is the first of an ongoing MinnPost video series — called “Why We Are Here” — about immigrants telling how and why they left home and came to Minnesota.
+This report is part of an ongoing MinnPost video series — called “Why We Are Here” — about immigrants who tell why they left home and came to Minnesota.